magnus-lycka/gocd-pipeline-builder/README.md

 ---------------

 * Create test case to build rudimentary pipeline.
 * Use the Springer gomatic API.
+(Really?)
 * Use YAML for template configuration.
 * Use jinja2 or Mako to fill template with values?
-  - Mako uses the familiar ${name} syntax!
+  - Mako uses the familiar ${name} syntax?
+(Risk for confusion?)
 * Use Emily's hooks code to talk to Git.

+* Map between GIT paths and GOCD pipeline groups
+* Make sure we don't add, drop or reorder criuse config content unintenionally.
+* Declare upsteam dependencies?
+* Declare downstream dependants?

 Observations on Gomatic